Cost of Debt and WACC

 Estimating the default risk spread

-Debts of most publicly traded companies are rated by rating agencies such as S&P, Moody’s and Fitch.
+The debt of most publicly traded companies is rated by rating agencies such as S&P, Moody’s, and Fitch.
 Using these debt ratings and their associated published default risk spreads, the cost of debt can be estimated using an appropriate risk-free rate.
 Issues arise for small or emerging companies whose debt is not rated.
 For these companies, the default risk premium can be measured by:

 - Examining recent borrowing history

 - Estimating a synthetic rating (do the work of a rating agency and create a score)

 Some of the formulas used by a rating agency to assess default risk include the following key metrics:

 Once the default risk premium has been estimated, it is added to an appropriate risk-free rate.
 This will yield a pre-tax cost of debt.
 However, the relevant cost of debt is the after-tax cost of debt, which comprises the interest rate times one minus the tax rate [rafter tax = (1 – tax rate) x rD].

 Full cost of debt

-Debt instruments are reflected on the balance sheet of a company and are easy to identify.
+Debt instruments are reflected in the balance sheet of a company and are easy to identify.
 However, the issue is with the definition of debt:

 “A liability is an obligation resulting from a past transaction that leads to a probable future outflow of economic benefit.

-Debt instruments are instruments issued as a means of raising finance other than those classified in/as shareholders funds.
+Debt instruments are instruments issued as a means of raising funds other than those classified in/as shareholders funds.”